 - Pack reef shoes to clamber over the rocks; water levels are continually falling so you will need to do a little scrambling even at the top resorts to reach the water – mother nature I am afraid.

-- Shower everyone in freshwater immediately after exiting.
+- Shower everyone in freshwater immediately after exiting the salt water.

 - Bring a large bottle of fresh water with you to the waterfront.
 Although all the luxury resorts have showers or hoses set up, there’s no guarantee the freshwater shower is free exactly when you need it and you may need to splash water on to little bodies in a hurry.

-- The entry to the Dea Sea is likely to be a long hike back to your hotel room.
+- The entry to the Dead Sea is likely to be a long hike back to your hotel room.